Shirley Wegner’s Unsettled Landscapes

 Photographs create distance and intimacy in a singular photochemical process.
 Their detailed representation offers a sense of being able to experience what the photographer sees.
 The flatness, on the other hand, allows the viewer to examine the subject at a dispassionate remove.
 Wegner’s images heighten this tension by introducing memory and artifice into the equation, combining childhood nostalgia for the landscape of her country with a critical understanding of its politics.
 Her work disturbs the relationship between images, ownership, and memory.
 It questions how photos reinforce the personal and collective narratives we tell ourselves.
 The resulting pieces are somber, menacing, and beautiful.
 They emanate the communal psychic trauma of contested land.

-Michael McCanne is a Brooklyn-based writer.
-His work has been published by Art in America, The New Inquiry, Boston Review, and Jacobin.
+Michael McCanne’s work has been published by Art in America, The New Inquiry, Boston Review, Jacobin, and Dissent.